skip to Main Content

 What are the risks of COVID-19?

 People who get COVID can suffer a wide range of symptoms, from sniffles to difficulty breathing.
-Often, people notice that they cannot smell or taste anything and also have high fevers, exhaustion, and severe coughing.
+As the virus mutates, risks and side effects can vary.
+With some variants, loss of smell or taste is common.
+Other mild to moderate symptoms include fevers, body and muscle aches, exhaustion, nausea and vomiting, and severe coughing.

 Severe complications from COVID can include:

-In younger patients, even mild COVID infection can rarely cause MIS-C, or Multisystem Inflammatory Syndrome in Children.
+In younger patients, even mild COVID infection can cause MIS-C, or Multisystem Inflammatory Syndrome in Children in rare cases.
 This syndrome is caused by swelling of various parts of the body, including organs, skin, eyes, brain, and the gastrointestinal system.
 Symptoms include fever, belly pain, vomiting, diarrhea, rash, headache, and confusion.

 How does the COVID-19 vaccine work?